Seju-Amit/TatvaSoft_summer_Internship/README.md

-#TatvaSoft_summer_Internship
+# TatvaSoft-Project

-This is a 7th sem Internship with the project name Virtual Community Support
+It is a summer Internship of my 7th sem IT